intarchboard/draft-protocol-maintenance/draft-thomson-postel-was-wrong.md

 protocols tend to deal with flaws or obsolescence in a less urgent fashion than security protocols, there can be fewer opportunities to correct problems in protocols that develop interoperability problems.

+# IANA Considerations

+This document has no IANA actions.